 My journey as a lean practitioner and learner started about 15 years ago when I joined the Quality Group of Pratt & Whitney Canada.
 My career as a mining engineer had already taken several turns because I had never shied away from radically new work experiences.
 Instead, I sought them out.
 Despite having worked in the Oshawa car assembly plant of General Motors 10 years before that, I only learned about lean manufacturing on the jet engine plant floor, and I was immediately drawn to it.

 In the larger Pratt & Whitney family of companies, I met a group of brilliant individuals who thought deeply about systems and considered people development as the cornerstone of continuous improvement.
 They introduced me to Deming’s teachings via applied learning of his books and videos.
 I had the privilege of meeting Peter Senge and Russell Ackoff and timidly participated in mind-opening conversations about systems thinking and complex problem-solving.

 Those experiences prompted me to seek a deeper understanding of lean thinking and led me to the world of the Lean Enterprise Institute.
 I sought every possible opportunity to hear LEI Founder and Senior Advisor Jim Womack and Senior Advisor John Shook share their experiences about the socio-technical system that is lean: respect for people, the need to connect the work with a clear purpose, and the selfless toil of continuously developing people who, in turn, improve all processes and strive for excellence.

-As a practitioner and learner, I applied all that I could comprehend to my task at hand and personal vision to my task at hand: transforming the global mining and metals industry through lean thinking and practice.
-Alongside my coach, LEI Senior Coach Mark Reich, I learned to employ hoshin kanri in the service of organizations that struggle with articulating clarity of purpose and connecting strategy to execution.
+As a practitioner and learner, I applied all that I could comprehend to my task at hand and my vision: transforming the global mining and metals industry through lean thinking and practice.
+Alongside my coach, LEI Senior Coach Mark Reich, I learned to employ hoshin kanri in the service of organizations that strive to articulate clarity of purpose and connecting strategy to execution.